 Reserve a Room

 Read the following guidelines and accept the terms in order to make a reservation for a meeting room.
-Meeting Room Policy | Effective Nov.
-2, 2011
+Meeting Room Policy | Effective January 20, 2015

-The Hancock County Library System (HCLS) has established these policies under the laws of Mississippi which state that the library board “has the supervision, care and custody of all property of the library, including the buildings constructed, leased or set apart thereof.”
+The Hancock County Library System has established these policies under the laws of Mississippi which state that the library board “has the supervision, care and custody of all property of the library, including the buildings constructed, leased or set apart thereof.”
 (Mississippi Code, Section 39-3-19)

-The Hancock County Library System (HCLS) makes library meeting and conference rooms available to local non-profit groups and organizations when they are not being used by the library, the Library Foundation, or co-sponsoring groups of library events.
+- The Hancock County Library System makes library meeting and conference rooms available to local non-profit groups and organizations when they are not being used by the library, the Library Foundation, or co-sponsoring groups of library events.

-Library facilities are available on a non-discriminatory, equal-access basis in compliance with state law.
+- Library facilities are available on a non-discriminatory, equal access basis in compliance with state law.
 Use of library facilities and meeting rooms by any group or organization signifies acceptance of the terms of this policy and the guidelines for room use.

-Permission to use Hancock County Library System facilities will be denied for purposes that would interfere with the proper functioning of the library or disrupt the use of the library by others or violate state law.
+- Permission to use Hancock County Library System facilities will be denied for purposes that would interfere with the proper functioning of the library or disrupt the use of the library by others or violate state law.

-Permission to use the library's meeting rooms does not constitute library endorsement of any program presented or any viewpoints expressed.
+- Permission to use the library's meeting rooms does not constitute library endorsement of any program presented or any viewpoints expressed.
 Advertisements or announcements implying such endorsement are not permitted.

-The library does not assume liability for injuries to individuals or damages to personal property which occur as a result of actions of the sponsors or participants in activities in meeting room.
+- The library does not assume liability for injuries to individuals or damages to personal property which occur as a result of actions of the sponsors or participants in activities in meeting room.

-Specific Guidelines for Applying to All Meetings
+Specific Guidelines Applying To All Meetings

-All events held in meeting rooms must be open to the public.
-Persons who attend events in the library meeting rooms must adhere to all rules and regulations of the HCLS Rules of Conduct.
+- Persons who attend events in the library meeting rooms must adhere to all rules and regulations of the HCLS Rules of Conduct.